 With respect to Ms. Cochran, the applicable amounts are determined based on her employment agreement with us.
-With respect to the other Named Executive Officers, the applicable amounts are determined based on their respective Severance and CIC Agreements.
+With respect to the other Named Executive Officers, the applicable

 To the extent that the amounts reflected in this column include the value of any performance-based long term incentive awards that would receive accelerated or continued vesting at or following termination, such value has been calculated assuming a target level of achievement.
 To the extent that the amounts reflected in this column include the value of any health and welfare benefits or perquisites, such value has been calculated based on the amounts that were actually paid by, to or on behalf of the NEO for such benefits and perquisites in 2018 and are reflected in the Summary Compensation Table.